 SMALL FORMAT JEWELRY

 The available tesserae offered for this workshop will be in smalti and mili fiori (both glass!), natural stone such as marble, and other tiny materials.
-The mosaics for this format and workshop are very very small.
-If you are very good with your fingers and have great eye-site, then this workshop is perfect for you!
+The mosaics for this format and workshop are very very tiny.
 We will be using fine tweezers and wheel-nippers.
 One blank bezel pendent made of sterling-silver, approximately 1″ x 2″, shape of your selection is included in the cost of this workshop.
 You will be selecting your jewelry pendent or wine bottle stopper piece(s) at the time of the workshop.

 All images on this page are of our student’s fabulous work made in our workshops!